arunsmiles/earningstranscripts/SCHEDULER.md

-# Earnings Transcript Scheduler
+# Generic Command Scheduler

-Automate earnings transcript and SEC filing downloads with a production-ready scheduling system featuring dynamic job queues and persistent storage.
+A production-ready scheduling system for running any shell command on a schedule.
+Completely decoupled from specific tools - just specify your commands and when to run them.

 ## Features

+- ✅ **Generic Command Execution** - Run any shell command on a schedule
+- ✅ **Completely Decoupled** - Scheduler knows nothing about your tools
 - ✅ **Dynamic Job Management** - Add, remove, and modify jobs at runtime
 - ✅ **Persistent Job Queue** - Jobs survive restarts (SQLite storage)
 - ✅ **Multiple Schedule Types** - Daily, weekly, interval, and cron schedules
-- ✅ **One-time Jobs** - Queue immediate downloads on-demand
+- ✅ **One-time Jobs** - Queue immediate execution on-demand
 - ✅ **Concurrent Execution** - Run multiple jobs in parallel
 - ✅ **Automatic Retry** - Configurable retry logic with exponential backoff
 - ✅ **Comprehensive Logging** - Track all job executions and errors